MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 4. Verify with [Get-MgUser](/powershell/module/microsoft.graph.users/get-mguser) in Microsoft Graph PowerShell

    >[!NOTE]
-   > After users sign in with a new UPN, references to the old UPN might appear on the **Access work or school** Windows setting.
+   > After users sign in with a new UPN, references to the previous UPN might appear on the **Access work or school** Windows setting.

    ![Screenshot of User-1 and Other-user domains, on the sign-in screen.](./media/howto-troubleshoot-upn-changes/other-user.png)